Menu

 Size

 There are two ways size is measured in a smartwatch.
-For styles with a round face, generally for everyday use, the face is measured in millimeters (mm).
-Sizes of Samsung smartwatches range from 42 to 49 millimeters (1.68 to 1.96 inches).
-The standard strap size is 22 millimeters wide (0.88 inch).
+For styles with a round face, generally for everyday use, the face is measured in millimeters.
+Samsung smartwatches range from 42 to 49 millimeters, while the standard strap size is 22 millimeters wide.

 Android vs. iOS

 All Samsung smartwatches are compatible with current Android smartphones.
-While it’s impossible to sync an Apple smartwatch with an Android phone, if you own an iPhone and want to enjoy the stylish design of a Samsung smartwatch, you can – but with a catch.
+However, if you own an iPhone and want to enjoy the stylish design of a Samsung smartwatch, you can — but with a catch.
 Samsung smartwatches will pair with Apple’s iPhone, but the functionality will be limited.
 Many useful features and applications require Android’s specific software to work.
-Outside of taking calls and sending texts, if you’re pairing an iPhone with a Samsung smartwatch, you’ll likely be left with a pretty basic (but good-looking) smartwatch.
+Outside of taking calls and sending texts, if you pair an iPhone with a Samsung smartwatch, you’ll likely be left with a pretty basic, albeit fashionable, smartwatch.

 Samsung smartwatch features